msupply-foundation/conforma-server/documentation/List-of-Action-plugins.md

 `S-ZEH-0101`
 `S-DXF-0102`

-It gets the number from a counter named from the `templateCode` via evaluator expression look-up, starts counting at 100, then saves the generated string to the `serial` field on the `application` table (this is the default table, so doesn't need to be specified explicitly).
+It gets the number from a counter named from the `templateCode` via evaluator expression look-up, starts counting at 100, then saves the generated string to the `serial` field on the `application` table.

 2.